Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Introduction

 \section{Introduction}

-The problem of mental disorders has been increasing worldwide in recent decades, impacting society and health systems, as explored in a number of recent studies such as \citet{Wu2023} and \citet{UDUPA2023100013}.
-In particular, a quantitative multilingual study of natural language texts presented across cultures documents a surge in cognitive distortions over the past thirty years \cite{Bollen2021}.
-The latter study was based on the principles of cognitive behavioural therapy \cite{Beck1963,beck1976cognitive}, which is based on identifying specific cognitive distortions \cite{boyes2013common} in human speech or text as symptoms of mental disorders.
+The prevalence of mental disorders has increased worldwide in recent decades, exerting growing pressure on society and healthcare systems \citep{Wu2023,UDUPA2023100013}.
+A large-scale multilingual analysis of natural language texts reports a substantial increase in cognitive distortions across cultures over the past thirty years \citep{Bollen2021}.
+Within cognitive behavioral therapy (CBT) \citep{Beck1963,beck1976cognitive}, such distortions are treated as key linguistic indicators of psychological disorders \citep{boyes2013common}.

-The possibility of using artificial intelligence (AI) and natural language processing (NLP) in mental health applications to assist professionals in assessment and treatment has been explored previously \cite{Calvo2017NLE}.
-In particular, it was proposed to use NLP to recognize and highlight specific cognitive distortions in the texts of a patient or client \cite{KOLONIN2022180}.
+Artificial intelligence (AI) and natural language processing (NLP) have been explored as tools to support mental health assessment and treatment \citep{Calvo2017NLE}, including automatic recognition of cognitive distortions in patient or client texts \citep{KOLONIN2022180}.
+However, several challenges continue to limit the practical use of such approaches.

-However, the following problems remain that hinder the practical application of AI and NLP for psychological diagnostics in general and the recognition of cognitive distortions in particular.